 From ArcGIS Pro, you can author and share web imagery layers to ArcGIS Enterprise.
-These web layers expose the selected raster dataset.
+These web layers expose the selected raster dataset and can be configured to draw dynamically from data or from new or existing cached tiles.
 The default configuration allows users to view the dataset and its associated metadata.
 You must be a member of a portal role that has the privilege to publish server-based layers to share a web imagery layer, and you must be signed in to the active portal as that member.

 Web imagery layers are shared from the Catalog pane, not the Contents pane nor the Share tab on the main ribbon.

 Share a web imagery layer using the default configuration

 This workflow explains how to share a web imagery layer to the active ArcGIS Enterprise portal using default settings.
 To change the default configuration, see Configure a web imagery layer.

 - To share a web imagery layer, right-click a raster dataset in the Catalog pane and click Share as Web Layer .

 - Provide a name for the web layer.

 - Optionally, complete the Summary and Tags fields.

 A summary and tags are required when sharing to an ArcGIS Enterprise 10.9 or earlier portal.